 There are a lot of choices that you’ll make while planning your breast augmentation.
 As such, there are some specific choices that will affect your recovery and ability to exercise after surgery.
 Your implant choice won’t have much bearing on your final results or ability to exercise, but your implant placement will.
 If you opt to have the implant placed under the chest muscle (which is generally recommended if you have low body fat) then your recovery period will be longer.
 This also means that you’ll need to avoid working your chest muscles for some time, so you should avoid certain exercises and instead opt for others in the meantime.

-The typical recovery period is six to eight weeks, although Dr. Homas can give you the best idea of what to expect from your timeframe.
+The typical recovery period is six to eight weeks, although your doctor can give you the best idea of what to expect from your timeframe.
 You can count on being at home and in bed for the first one to two weeks with only light activities to keep your blood moving.
-After you begin to regain energy, it’s important to avoid raising your heart rate too much and elevate your level of activity gradually and with the guidance of Dr. Homas.
+After you begin to regain energy, it’s important to avoid raising your heart rate too much and elevate your level of activity gradually and with the guidance of Dr. Homas or Dr. Brostrom.
 Overall, you can expect to return to full capacity after eight weeks (although you still may not feel comfortable with your full regimen at this point).
 The most important thing to keep in mind is listening to your body and not pushing yourself until you’re ready.

-If you’re considering breast augmentation to boost your body goals and achieve the figure you’re working towards, then Dr. Homas can help.
+If you’re considering breast augmentation to boost your body goals and achieve the figure you’re working towards, then we can help.
 To get started on discussing your options for breast augmentation, contact New Image Plastic Surgery by calling or filling out our online form.